 18. Irish Draught and Iris Sports Horse

 The Irish Draught has the versatility, endurance, and a pleasing disposition.
-It is thought that this specific results from their time as the selected horse of the Irish farmers.
+It is thought that these specific results from their time as the selected horse of the Irish farmers.

 Descended from the Norman Heavy horses and infused the blood of the Andalusian, Barb, and Thoroughbred, the Irish Draught is used intensively in show jumping, although its good straight action and willing temperament also make it ideally dressage.